 But while wielding those powerful artifacts certainly helped, Thanos saw himself as a true hero and his determination was an asset as well.
 With a universe of heroes coming against him, Thanos was still able to win.

-In Avengers Endgame when Thor, Captain America, and Iron Man found this out when they took on the 2014 version of the Titan.
+In Avengers Endgame Thor, Captain America, and Iron Man found this out when they took on the 2014 version of the Titan.
 While the three Avengers landed some blows, the villain laid them all out by the end of the fight.
 And there wasn’t a Gauntlet in sight.

-After a series of epic battles, the remaining Avengers eventually gain the upper hand, although many paid the ultimate price in the end.
+After a series of epic battles, the remaining Avengers eventually gained the upper hand, although many paid the ultimate price in the end.
 Thanos achieved his goal of wiping out a large majority of the population and there seemed to be no hope in sight.
-However, he underestimated the power of a woman scorned, allowing Scarlet Witch to tip the balance in the heroes’ favor, while Iron Man gives Thanos a taste of his own medicine.
+However, he underestimates the power of a woman scorned, allowing Scarlet Witch to tip the balance in the heroes’ favor, while Iron Man gives Thanos a taste of his own medicine.